RxAnte/oauth/documentation/php/require-oauth-session-login-redirect-middleware.md

 This is great for use with browser PHP application access.

 > [!NOTE]
 > `RequireOauthSessionLoginRedirectMiddleware` requires an implementation of [OauthUserInfoRepositoryInterface](oauth-user-info-repository-interface.md).
-This package provides an Auth0 implementation.
+This package provides an Auth0 implementation or a FusionAuth implementation.

 > [!NOTE]
 > `RequireOauthSessionLoginRedirectMiddleware` requires an implementation of `RxAnte\OAuth\TokenRepository\Refresh\GetRefreshedAccessToken`.
-This package provides an Auth0 implementation.
-See [Using and Configuring the Auth0 Implementation](using-configuring-auth0-implementation.md).
+This package provides an Auth0 implementation or a FusionAuth implementation.
+See [Using and Configuring the Auth0 Implementation](using-configuring-auth0-implementation.md) and [Using and Configuring the FusionAuth Implementation](using-configuring-fusion-auth-implementation.md).

 > [!NOTE]
 > `RequireOauthSessionLoginRedirectMiddleware` requires an implementation of `RxAnte\OAuth\TokenRepository\Refresh\Lock\RefreshLock`.
 This package provides a Redis implementation.
-See [Using and Configuring the Auth0 Implementation](using-configuring-auth0-implementation.md).
+See [Redis Refresh Lock](redis-refresh-lock.md).

 > [!NOTE]
 > `RequireOauthSessionLoginRedirectMiddleware` requires an implementation of `League\OAuth2\Client\Provider\AbstractProvider`.
 You can learn how to implement that configuration [here](configuring-league-client.md).